UWDIRECT/DSMCER-HW2-template/README.md

 ### Description and purpose

-The purpose of HW2 is to give you practice with matplotlib and seaborn (if you want, though technically everything can be done in matplotlib).
-I'd like you to be able to make some composite images (e.g., a 2x2 panel graph) and learn more about customizing representation of 2D data (e.g., scatter plots, countour drawing).
-Further I would like to start applying some of the concepts on descriptive statistics using plots to show distributions (e.g. histograms, kde plots).
+The purpose of HW2 is to give you practice creating plots.
+Aim to feel comfortable both creating a very specific plot, as well as making some choices to create a plot exploring a question effectively.
+Finnaly

 ### Instructions

 More details are in the Jupyter notebook for HW2.
 Follow through the notebook and complete all your work there.
-When you are done, check back in your work.
+When you are done, `commit` and `push` your work.

-Note that I must be able to execute all cells in the notebook starting from top to bottom.
-I will "clear all output" from your notebook and then execute it all in order to make sure the notebook works.
+After you feel finished with your notebook, `run kernel > restart and run all cells` in order to satisfy yourself that everything runs properly in order.
+This is what we will do to check that your code runs.

 ### A note about comments